lovell/sharp/docs/install.md

 is downloaded via HTTPS and stored within `node_modules/sharp/vendor` during `npm install`.

 This provides support for the
-JPEG, PNG, WebP, AVIF, TIFF, GIF (input) and SVG (input) image formats.
+JPEG, PNG, WebP, AVIF, TIFF, GIF and SVG (input) image formats.

 The following platforms have prebuilt libvips but not sharp: